 DevOps in AMS – A perspective

-DevOps allows for the use of automation, as well as uncovering ‘black boxes’ proactively to scale growing IT complexities in the application landscape.
-It merges development and operational teams via a set of standardized processes so that the IT staff is freed up from routine tasks and become more productive through a faster resolution to problems and fewer complexities to manage.
-Getting the development teams more involved in the fixing production issues increases operational efficiencies.
-DevOps enable the usage of tools during development and monitoring making it a reliable framework.
-It also enables process simplification in application support by providing cross functional visibility, application security, tool-based support governance, monitoring, release management, testing and more importantly automation where applicable in the application development and support lifecycle.
+The DevOps practices make deployments automated (predictable) and production environments standardized (governable).
+The core tenet of DevOps, the CI/CD (continuous integration and delivery), allows for the use of automation and uncovers ‘black boxes’ proactively to scale growing IT complexities in the application landscape.
+It merges development and operational teams via a set of standardized processes.
+That way, the IT staff is freed up from routine tasks and become more productive through a faster resolution to problems and fewer complexities to manage.
+Getting the development teams more involved in fixing production issues increases operational efficiencies.
+DevOps enable the usage of tools during development and monitoring, making it a reliable framework.
+It also enables process simplification in application support by providing cross-functional visibility, application security, tool-based support governance, monitoring, release management, testing, and, more importantly, automation where applicable in the application development and support lifecycle.

 DevOps driving operational excellence in application support